jhudsl/Informatics_Research_Leadership/manuscript/02-team_guidelines.md

 And ultimately provides a [guide](http://www.opiniomics.org/a-guide-for-the-lonely-bioinformatician/) for the "pet bioinformaticians" that can be useful for both informatics expert employees/mentees and also for leaders of such individuals as well as for informatics lab leaders who employ lab-based scientists.

-Extending the major themes from [his guide](http://www.opiniomics.org/a-guide-for-the-lonely-bioinformatician/) and from his post about [clinical labs](http://www.opiniomics.org/the-lonely-bioinformatician-revisited-clinical-labs/) here are guidelines for multidiciplinary research lab leaders:
+Extending the major themes from [his guide](http://www.opiniomics.org/a-guide-for-the-lonely-bioinformatician/) and from his post about clinical labs (Watson 2014) here are guidelines for multidiciplinary research lab leaders:

+### **Recognize that different disciplines require deep expertise**

+Informatics is truly it's own scientific discipline that requires deep expertise.
+To truly optimize the multidisciplinary work that you may wish to perform, you need expert level experience of all disciplines on your team.
+Although you may be able to learn how to use a particular tool to seemingly test an hypothesis, this may not be correct or optimal in every instance.
+This is why you need expert level informatics team members to help you with your research.
+If you can't hire such an individual, or even if you hire a more junior informatics mentee or employee, you need to discuss your research with a senior informatics expert.

 ### **Avoid employee isolation**